 Maybe you're still building your credit but your current credit card limit is lower than what you need.
 Or maybe you have a big purchase coming up and need more available credit.
-Whatever the reason, you're in the market for a credit limit increase.
+Whatever the reason, you’d like to consider if a credit limit increase is appropriate for you.

-Only there's just one problem — you don't know how to increase your credit card limit or if it's even a good thing for your credit score.
+Only there's just one problem — you don't know how to increase your credit card limit or if it's even a good thing for your credit score or to assist you to manage your debt.

 You're in luck!
-We're about to walk you through the steps for applying for a credit limit increase, as well as the benefits and drawbacks of getting one, so you'll have the info you need to decide what's right for you.
+We're about to walk you through the steps to consider applying for a credit limit increase, as well as some of the benefits and drawbacks of getting one, so you'll have the info you need to decide what's right for you.

 Gain more purchasing power

 One of the key reasons to increase your credit card limit is to increase your purchasing power.
-A higher credit limit can help you if you need to make a big purchase and wouldn't be able to put it all on your card with your current credit limit.
-It's also helpful for people who are still building their credit or those who are rebuilding their credit.
-In those cases, many credit card companies issue low credit limits to start.
-But you can potentially increase that limit after you improve your credit score or create a track record of making your monthly payments on time.
+A higher credit limit can help you if you need to make an unexpected big purchase and wouldn't be able to put it all on your card with your current credit limit.
+It's also helpful for people who are still building their credit and wish to continue to increase their credit limit to demonstrate the ability to pay and manage debt, or those who are rebuilding their credit.
+In those cases, many credit card companies issue low credit limits to start or credit cards that are secured by other property (such as a deposit).
+But you can potentially increase that limit after you improve your credit score or proving you can make your monthly payments on time.

 Improve your credit score

 One lesser known (but very important) reason for increasing your credit card limit is that it can help improve your credit score.
 (Yes, you read that right.)
-One of the metrics that goes into calculating your credit score is your credit utilization ratio, which is calculated by dividing the total amount of credit you're using by the total credit available to you.
-A credit utilization ratio is the amount of credit you are using divided by the total credit you have available to you.
-To get a good score, you should stay under 35%1 (the lower the better) of your available credit on any one card.
-That means that if you have a $10,000 credit limit, you should only ever owe less than $3,500 on your card at any time.
+One of the metrics that goes into calculating your credit score is your credit utilization ratio, which is calculated by dividing the total amount of credit you're using (outstanding balances you have) by the total credit available to you (the limit that’s available that hasn’t been used).
+To get a good score on credit utilization rates, you should stay under 30%1 of your available credit (vs what you used) on any one card.
+That means that if you have a $10,000 credit limit, you should always owe less than $3,000 on your card at any time (= 30% credit utilization rate).
 Frequently go over that?
 Increasing your credit card limit can help optimize your credit utilization.

 An emergency safety net (when your emergency fund isn't enough)

-Financial planners often tell people to have at least three to six months of savings to cover their expenses in case of an emergency or if they lose their jobs.
-But what's not talked about as much is how having available credit can help.
-Saving an emergency fund in your savings account should always be your default option.
-But some emergencies can't be paid for in cash and having room on your credit card to pay for them could be a lifesaver in a pinch.
-Especially if you're still working towards making your emergency fund as robust as you need it to be.
+Financial planners often tell people to have at least three to six months of savings to cover their expenses in case of an emergency or if they lose their jobs.2 But what's not talked about as much is how having available credit can also help.
+Saving an emergency fund in your in an easily accessible account should always be your default option.
+But some emergencies can't be paid for in cash (online things for example) and having room on your credit card to pay for them could be another option in a pinch, especially if you're still working towards making your emergency fund as robust as you need it to be.

 Did you know?